- Subject lines for 4th of July emails

-Yes, we are aware of the Memorial Day and of Veterans Day when we celebrate those who served and those who died for the freedom of the United States.
+Yes, we are aware of Memorial Day and Veterans Day, when we celebrate those who served and those who died for the freedom of the United States.
 But how can a country be independent without defenders?
 Make them feel honored and cherished!

-Promise the US Armed Forces that you will serve them some free champagne, or they are about to get an extra 10% off to their existing discount.
+Promise the US Armed Forces and war veterans that you will serve them some free champagne on Independence Day, or they are about to get an extra 10% off their existing discount.